BrianInGermany/BrianInGermany.github.io/_posts/2020-10-20-Grafana-and-Nodered.markdown

 . telegraf-install.sh
 ```

 Now we just need to add the telegraf configurations for our InfluxDB server, etc. stated in the homepage of the Grafana Dashboard.
-I've copied them here for simplicity:
+I've copied them here for simplicity's sake.

 They want you to run this: